theThings/thethings.iO-atmel-sdk/README.md

 ``` c
 #define THETHINGSIO_MQTT_SUBSCRIPTION_ACTIVATE       1
 ```
-TO disable MQTT subscription set 0 to the THETHINGSIO_MQTT_SUBSCRIPTION_ACTIVATE define.
+To disable MQTT subscription set 0 to the THETHINGSIO_MQTT_SUBSCRIPTION_ACTIVATE define.

 MQTT subscription need to have the always enable energy flag in the chipset.